ourlifeloop/marketing/src/cms/training-faqs/are-their-more-than-activities-on-calendars.md

 ---
-question: Are their more than activities on calendars?
+question: Is there more than activities on calendars?
-answer: -Yes, depending on what your loved one's community utilizes they may also include meals on calendars.
+answer: Depending on what your loved one's community utilizes, they may also include meals on calendars.
 isMobile: false
 topics:
   - activity-calendar